MnothoMLG/RickAndMorty/ReadMe.md

-Ambl mobile app assessment by Mnotho
+A little something by Mnotho

 A Rick and Morty character listing app, that allows user to search for characters by name, add characters to their favourites list also.